Pančevo: Media

-Clubs

-There is a single but well known board game club in Pančevo.
-Founded in 2015, Klub d20 brings together people who love all kinds of games, as well as epic and science fiction.

-It's meant to cater to all ages, from 5 to 105, to all those who are willing to learn something new through games and to get acquainted with new, non-classic board games of different kinds such as RPG, card and video.

-The club also organizes movies nights and watching of TV series, as well as literary evenings and tribunes on appropriate topics.
-In the club you can find well over 100 board games which you can play in the club or rent for an affordable price and play in the comfort of your home.
-However, since it really is a hub of fun and games in Pančevo, most people prefer to bring their friends and enjoy board games in the club quarters.

-Since the Covid-19 outbreak began the club has temporarily shut its doors but Pančevo residents and board game enthusiasts from afar are eagerly awaiting its reopening.
+Education

+There are 12 primary and 10 secondary schools in Pančevo, including the Gymnasium founded in 1863.
+Among its notable students are Mihajlo Pupin and Uroš Predić, after whom the Gymnasium was named in 1958.

 Economy

 Pančevo is the economic center of South Banat District.
 There are many industrial companies in processing of oil, steel, aluminum, glass, corn, grain, in metalworking, in producing petrochemicals, fertilizer, commercial packaging, PET molding machines, clothes, grain mill products, bacon and other food, in construction of aircraft, thermal power stations and buildings of steel beams.

 Pančevo's economy is tied up with Belgrade economy, as the distance between the cities is only 14 kilometers.
 The industrial site of NIS refinery is the largest one of all refineries in Serbia.
 In 1999, the industrial site was strategically bombed by NATO bombing of Yugoslavia.

 Precise targets included the refinery, the town's airport, the Utva aircraft industry and HIP factory.
 The UNEP reported in studies about soil and groundwater contamination caused by NATO bombardment.
 The contamination is a long-term threat to natural environment and human health.

 There are two protected natural resources located in surroundings of the city, the natural monument Ivanov's island (Serbian Ivanovačka ada) and the Nature Park Ponjavica.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):